 - The subject property was evaluated using O.Reg.
 9/06 "Criteria for Determining Cultural Heritage Value or Interest" in accordance with the above-referenced OP policy; - Based on research undertaken in support of the O.Reg.
-9/06 evaluation for the subject property, it is the position of Staff that while the property has minimal design/physical value as well as historical/associative value, it possesses significant contextual value and meets two of the required O.Reg.
-9/06 criteria to warrant designation.
-For a copy of the O.Reg.
-9/06 evaluation, refer to Appendix C.
+9/06 evaluation for the subject property, it is the position of Staff that the property has sufficient design/physical value, historical/associative value, and contextual value to meet two of the required O.Reg.
+9/06 criteria required to warrant designation.